Robert Bockstael (actor)

 Robert Bockstael (born May 2, 1960) is a Canadian actor, director and writer.

+Early life

+Bockstael was born in Winnipeg, Manitoba to Carmel and Joseph Bockstael.
+He is the nephew of former federal Member of Parliament Robert Bockstael.

 Career

 He is best known for his lead role as Royal Canadian Mounted Police officer Brian Fletcher in the Canadian television drama series North of 60, for which he was a two-time Gemini Award nominee for Best Actor in a Continuing Leading Dramatic Role at the 11th Gemini Awards in 1997 and the 12th Gemini Awards in 1998.